-Mesivta believes that as men of character, explicit, offensive, denigrating, and/or vulgar language are not permitted.
-We believe that our language should reflect our values-- we practice tolerance and inclusion, and we believe our words need to reflect the professional and faith world of our community.
-This extends to online forums and e-communications.
+Explicit, offensive, denigrating, and/or vulgar language are totally outside the character of the Mesivta and are not permitted.
+Our language should reflect our values.
+This extends to online and electronic communications.
 The use of foul, vulgar, or hateful language will not be tolerated in school, at school events, or on the bus to and from school.
-Infractions may result in being excluded from extra-curricular activities, a parental meeting, suspension from school and, after repeated offenses, expulsion may be considered.
+Infractions may result in being excluded from extra-curricular activities or more severe consequences.